-Dr. J. Graham Pittman Endowed Scholarship
+Dr. J. Graham Pittman Emdowed Scholarship

-Dr. Hal Pittman and his wife, Dr. Timona Pittman, established this endowment in January 2000 in memory of their brother and brother-in-law, Dr. J. Graham Pittman, of Fairmont, North Carolina.
-This scholarship will be awarded to first-year or second-year students who have shown financial need and are doing well academically.
-Preference is given to one or more students who are enrolled in the College Transfer curriculum.
+Dr. Hal Pittman and his wife, Dr. Timona Pittman, established this endowment in January 2000, in memory of their brother and brother-in-law, Dr. J. Graham Pittman, of Fairmont, North Carolina.
+This scholarship is awarded to first-year or second-year students who have shown financial need and are doing well academically.
+Preference is given to students who are enrolled in the College Transfer curriculum.

-Ann and Ray V. Revels Endowed Scholarship
+Ray V. and Ann Revels Endowed Scholarship

-Established in July 1999 by former faculty and RCC Trustee Board Member, Ann Revels, in memory of her husband, Ray V. Revels.
+Established through a gift of stock in July 1999 by former faculty and RCC Trustee Board Member, Ann Revels, in memory of her husband, Ray V. Revels.
 Mr. Revels was a charter Foundation Board member and was still serving on the Board at the time of his death.
-The earnings provide scholarships each year that are awarded by the College's Financial Aid and Scholarship Committee.
+Mrs. Revels was the first faculty member hired to teach at Robeson Community College.
+The earnings provide scholarships each year for second-year students with demonstrated financial need.